brt-h/brt-h/README.md

 ### Picture Book Generator with AI

 Web application that uses AI to generate a picture book given user inputs, including a description (the main idea of the story) and the total number of pages.
 Frontend created with Next.js and hosted on Vercel.
 Backend API written in Python using libraries from LangChain, FastAPI, SSE-Starlette, and Boto3 (AWS)— and deployed to Fly.io using Docker containerization.
-Live demo, detailed readme, and source code is [here](https://github.com/brt-h/rotate-calvary#rotate-calvary).
+Live demo, detailed readme, and source code [here](https://github.com/brt-h/rotate-calvary#rotate-calvary).

 ### Collected course assignments & coding practice problems
 A [compilation of 75+ notebooks](https://gist.github.com/brt-h) uploaded as github gists as I worked my way through 10 courses covering python, data science tools, methodology, databases, SQL, visualization, analysis, and machine learning.
 Since then I have been adding gists for problems I work through on hackerrank, edabit, leetcode, etc.